sphinx-labs/sphinx/specs/managed-service.md

   - Emit a `Withdrew` event in the `ManagedService` contract.

 ## Assumptions
 The `ManagedService` relies on the OpenZeppelin `AccessControl` contract to manage access and the `ReentrancyGuard` contract to protect against reentrancy attacks.
-We test that the interactions with these contracts work properly in the [unit tests for the `ManagedService`](TODO(end)), but we don't thoroughly test these contracts.
+We test that the interactions with these contracts work properly in the [unit tests for the `ManagedService`](https://github.com/sphinx-labs/sphinx/blob/feature/pre-audit/packages/contracts/test/ManagedService.t.sol), but we don't thoroughly test these contracts.
 Instead, we rely on the assumption that they are secure and have been thoroughly tested by their authors.

 The `ManagedService` uses EOAs with the `RELAYER_ROLE` to withdraw funds and execute transactions.
 These EOAs are intended to be owned and controlled by the Sphinx team, so we assume they are securely managed.

 The Sphinx DevOps platform relies on sending transactions via the `ManagedService` from arbitrary EOAs to execute deployments on behalf of the user using their `SphinxModuleProxy`.
 From the perspective of the `ManagedService` contract, we assume that the `SphinxModuleProxy` is secure.
-If an EOA with the RELAYER_ROLE is compromised, we expect it will not be able to execute transactions that have not been explicitly approved by the end user as specified by the invariants of the `SphinxModule`.
+If an EOA with the RELAYER_ROLE is compromised, we expect it will not be able to execute transactions that have not been explicitly approved by the end user as specified by the invariants of the `SphinxModuleProxy`.